With winter solstice – the shortest day of the year – upon us, it’s an appropriate time to bust another myth about rooftop solar panels.

 Let’s illustrate the differences throughout the year.
 Here’s a look at the average annual solar irradiation levels in Melbourne and Sydney:

 Melbourne is not famous for clear sunny days during winter, but look at the above graph.
-It shows that Melbourne certainly experiences enough sunlight so that solar panels are more than viable.
+It shows that solar panels for home Melbourne certainly experiences enough sunlight so that solar panels are more than viable.

 To determine solar radiation resources in your area throughout the year, try Energy Matters’ solar quotes tool.
 This tool will generate: